-For pre-recruit life stages, it is not the mortality rate (M) alone that determines stage-specific survival, but also the ratio of mortality/growth (M/G), the stage-specific or 'physiological' mortality rate (i.e. mortality per unit of growth) (Houde 1997).
-Small variability in either the instantaneous mortality or specific growth rates can generate major changes in stock level at defined stages.
-Growth variability alone has the potential to influence stage durations and cumulative mortality during the larval and juvenile life stages (Houde 1989).
-We have focused much of our experimental efforts with yellowfin on investigations of growth dynamics during the larval and early-juvenile stages.
+Variability in either the instantaneous rate of mortality or specific growth rates can generate major changes in stock abundance at defined stages.
+Growth variability alone has the potential to influence stage durations and cumulative mortality during the larval and juvenile life stages of marine fishes (Houde 1989).
+The Early Life History group has focused most of its experimental efforts with yellowfin on investigations of growth dynamics during the larval and early-juvenile stages.

-Since 1997, we have studied growth in the laboratory of yellowfin larvae and juveniles reared from eggs from our yellowfin broodstock.
-We have investigated the effects of food availability, water temperature, and other physical factors on the survival and growth of yellowfin larvae and juveniles up to 100 days after hatching.
-Early-larval growth (the first 2 weeks) is exponential in length and weight (<0.35 mm day in length and 20 to 35% body weight day i), but growth increases significantly during the late-larval and early-juvenile stages (>0.6 mm day and ca. 30-50% body weight day (Figures 4 and 5).
+Since 1997, we have studied growth in the laboratory of yellowfin larvae and juveniles reared from eggs from the captive yellowfin broodstock.
+We have investigated the effects of food availability, water temperature, and other physical factors on the survival and growth of yellowfin larvae and juveniles up to 118 days after hatching.
+Early-larval growth (the first 2 weeks) is exponential in length and weight (<0.35 mm day-1 in length and 20 to 35% body weight day-1), but growth increases significantly during the latelarval and early-juvenile stages (>0.6 mm day-1 and ca. 20-50% body weight day-1) (Figures 2 and 3).
 Yellowfin larvae become piscivorous at around 6.5 mm SL, and the timing of the onset of piscivory probably determines, in part, an individual's growth potential.
 Laboratory cohorts that are early piscivores (ca. 6.0-7.0 mm SL) grow more rapidly, and individuals that remain zooplanktivorous lag in growth and/or are cannibalized.
-Early juvenile growth from 25-100 days after hatching is rapid, ranging from 1.0 to 3.8 mm/day (Figure 6).
-In 2015, for the first time worldwide, early-juvenile yellowfin were transferred to and reared in a seacage just offshore of the Achotines Laboratory.
-The successful juvenile rearing of yellowfin now provides an opportunity to experimentally study, for the first time, the growth dynamics of a critical pre-recruit life stage of yellowfin.
+Early juvenile growth from 18 to 118 days after hatching is rapid and non-linear, ranging from 1.0 to 3.8 mm/day in length (Figure 3).
+This growth is characterized by at least two stanzas of exponential growth (Figure 4); from 0.5 to 2 months of age, the daily specific growth rate in length is 3.5 times faster than from 2 to 4 months of age.
+The analysis of early-juvenile growth from 0.5 to 6 months of age is ongoing, and is being expanded during 2019 with the addition of more early-juvenile growth data.
+In 2015, for the first time worldwide, early-juvenile yellowfin were transferred to and reared in a sea cage just offshore from the Achotines Laboratory.
+This successful rearing of juvenile yellowfin now provides an opportunity to experimentally study, for the first time, the growth and feeding dynamics of all pre-recruit life stages (0-6 months of age) of yellowfin.